 Health and Safety on site: A Site Engineer’s Perspective

-In support of UK health and safety week this week, REC Geo-Environmental Consultant Marc Roberts, tells us about his role and the importance of health and safety out on site.
+In support of UK health and safety week this week, REC Geo-Environmental site engineer consultant Marc Roberts, tells us about his role and the importance of health and safety out on site.
 Based in REC’s southern office, one of Marc’s key responsibilities is managing ground investigations and ensuring that everyone goes home safely at the end of the day.

 One of the biggest health and safety constraints we face as engineers, is accurately locating any underground services, which we address by carrying out underground radar mapping before issuing on-site contractors permits to dig.
 Not adhering to such procedures can be fatal, and there have been several, well-recorded underground services incidents where workers have suffered because of this; for example, those who were subjected to severe burns by mistakenly drilled through an 11,000 volt cable at the House of Lords in 2015.
 However, beyond the obvious serious health implications, such occurrences can also lead to delays on site and sometimes affect surrounding areas.
 This can incur additional costs and further health and safety hazards, which is why it’s crucial that any underground services are pinpointed prior to work beginning on site, as well as ensuring health and safety procedures are upheld throughout the project.